wildducktheories/jsh/README.md

     git clone https://github.com/jonseymour/jsh-runtime.git ~/.jsh &&
     cd ~/.jsh &&
-    git submodule update --init --recursive
+    git submodule update --init --recursive &&

-Add a line like the following to ~/.bashrc:

-    export PATH=~/.jsh/bin:$PATH

-Start a new bash shell.
+    mnt/jsh/resolved-packages/jsh/bin/j.sh jsh runtime init /usr/local/bin

 If everything is working, you should be able to create a new module called foobar in the scratch package with:

     jsh module edit scratch foobar